davidlapetina/Bookmarks/README.md

 # Bookmarks
-This repository contains links and document freely available on different domains such as:
+This repository contains links and documents freely available on different domains such as:
 - [Data Science](datascience.md)
 - [AI/ML](ai_ml.md)
 - Programming: